All resources

 BigQuery ML Editions Pricing

-BigQuery ML provides Enterprise and Enterprise Plus Editions with a slot-based pricing model for customers using BigQuery ML on dedicated resources, ideal for customers seeking predictable costs compared to the on-demand model.
-Pricing and resource management differ for built-in and external models.
+BigQuery ML offers Enterprise and Enterprise Plus Editions with slot-based pricing for predictable costs on dedicated resources.
+Pricing and resource management vary between built-in and external models.
+By using familiar SQL tools, teams can manage resources efficiently and reduce costs.

 BigQuery ML On-Demand Pricing